Topological Defects in Floquet Circuits: Twisted boundary conditions

-The normalization factors coming from the duality defect gates \eqref{SingleDualityDefectGate} as well as the quantum dimensions \eqref{QuantumDimensionWeights} combine to render the normalized Floquet unitary with the duality-twisted boundary conditions unitary even though, as we have seen, the duality defect is not.
+The normalization factors coming from the duality defect gates \eqref{SingleDualityDefectGate} as well as the quantum dimensions \eqref{QuantumDimensionWeights} combine to render the normalized Floquet unitary with the duality-twisted boundary conditions, unitary, even though, as we have seen, the duality defect in the space-like direction is not unitary.
 Thus, the explicit expressions of the single step Floquet unitary that acts in $\mathcal{H}_{\text{even}}$ and $\mathcal{H}_{\text{odd}}$ are

 Conjugating a transverse field unitary with a controlled-$Z$ gate or an Ising coupling unitary with a Hadamard gate produces the mixed coupling unitaries $CZ_{2L-2,0} e^{-iu_{2L-2}X_{2L-2}} CZ_{2L-2,0}=e^{-iu_{2L-2}X_{2L-2}Z_{0}} $ and $H_{2L-1} e^{-iu_{2L-2}Z_{2L-3}Z_{2L-1}} H_{2L-1} = e^{-iu_{2L-2}Z_{2L-3}X_{2L-1}}$ respectively.
 Therefore, the Floquet unitaries in the presence of the duality-twisted boundary conditions can alternatively be written as